ASkiingrock/Website-Mapper-Selenium/README.md

 Change your link that you want to use in start-tree.json, and your driver path in the page-traverser.py

-Copy start-tree.json into the tree.json file you will be using, and you're good to go.
+Copy start-tree.json into the tree.json file you will be using, and links.json into the links.json into the folder you will be using.

 For each depth of search, run page-traverser.py.
 This will look at each href in each page on the last layer of the tree.
 If you wanted to go to depth 3 for instance, run it 3 times.